WFSE Police Mgmt. contract

 Nothing in this Section will prevent the Employer from agreeing to an earlier removal date, unless to do so would violate prevailing Washington State law.

-- Record of Written Reprimands will be removed from an employee’s personnel file after three (3) years if:
+- Record of Written Reprimands will be removed from an employee’s personnel file and remain in an internal affairs file after five (5) years if:

 - Employee Access

-9.5.
-Performance Evaluation.
-Performance evaluations will be conducted on an annual basis in accordance with Departmental policy and applicable WPRB WAC rules.
+Performance evaluations will be conducted on an annual basis in accordance with Departmental policy.
 The immediate supervisor will conduct the evaluation with input from individuals who supervised the employee during the evaluation period.
 Employees will have the right to submit rebuttals to performance evaluations and have the rebuttals attached to the evaluation.
 Evaluations will not be provided to outside agencies or used in the promotional process until after the employee has completed review of the evaluation or has had it for fourteen calendar days, whichever comes first.
 Employees may seek reconsideration of their performance evaluation in accordance with Department Policy and will receive a written response.
-In accordance with WAC 251-20-040(5) performance evaluations will be retained in the employee’s file for no more than three (3) years.
+In accordance with University Policy, performance evaluations will be retained in the employee’s file for no more than three (3) years.

-9.6.
-Employee Assistance.
-The Employer and Union will encourage and support participation in appropriate programs, including UW Care Link services, through which employees may seek confidential assistance in the resolution of certain problems (e.g. alcoholism, chemical dependency) which may impact job performance.
+The Employer and Union will encourage and support participation in appropriate programs, including WA EAP services, through which employees may seek confidential assistance in the resolution of certain problems (e.g. alcoholism, chemical dependency) which may impact job performance.

 No employee’s job security will be placed in jeopardy as a result of seeking and following through with corrective treatment, counseling or advice providing that employee’s job performance meets supervisory expectations.